 - On 6th April 2017, Government introduced the apprenticeship Levy as a mechanism to fund apprenticeships and increase employer engagement.

-- Energy & Utility Skills runs a apprenticeship Levy Advisory Group to bring employers together to promote the sector needs and be the ‘sector voice’, inform apprenticeship Levy policy development and its implementation across the UK and share best practice around apprenticeships and wider technical education and to keep them informed on the latest developments relating to Levy implementation.
+- Energy & Utility Skills runs an Apprenticeship & Technical Education Advisory Group to bring employers together to promote the sector needs and be the ‘sector voice’, inform apprenticeship Levy policy development and its implementation across the UK and share best practice around apprenticeships and wider technical education and to keep them informed on the latest developments relating to policy implementation.

 - Energy & Utility Skills also develops sector responses to emerging issues, such as the redefintion of apprenticeships in Scotland and review of the ‘occupational maps’ that will underpin design of technical education courses and qualifications.